yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-11-18-feedback-cycles-in-academic-culture.md

     <td style="white-space: normal;"><strong>Step 3:</strong> Effect of misconception on us externally</td>
     <td style="white-space: normal;">Failure to meet expectations </td>
     <td style="white-space: normal;">"I'm working really hard but not making meaningful progress on research or acquiring new skills."</td>
     <td style="white-space: normal;">A mandatory form students must fill (and submit) together with their advisors about their advisors' expectations of them for the first year.
-If the advisors' expectations are more realistic than those of the student, the student can adjust them.
-This will also increase transparency into potentially atypical advising practices.</td>
+If the advisors' expectations are more realistic than those of the students', the students can adjust them.
+Otherwise, this will increase transparency into potentially atypical advising practices.</td>
   </tr>
   <tr>
     <td style="white-space: normal;"><strong>Step 4:</strong> Effect on the culture, as a whole</td>